qualisys/QTM-Connect-For-Maya/readme.md

 2. Open the context menu by right clicking and run `Define rigid body (6DOF)` > `Current Frame` / `Average of frame`.

 Rigid bodies can also be edited in `Project Options` > `Processing` > `6DOF Tracking`.
+## Get Marker in current frame
+This returns the markers from QTM.
+This is good for updating the solver model to a new marker pose.
+## Pull Skeletons from QTM
+Retrieves all skeleton solver definitions for those skeletons from QTM.
+You will end up with two skeletons for each model: the model pose skeleton and the skeleton you can stream data onto.
+## Push Skeleton to QTM
+Not fully implemented yet.
+Currently only pushes one skeleton back to QTM which wipes out all the other definitons in QTM.
+Don't use unless you know exactly what you're doing.
 ## Update Qualisys Python SDK:
 In terminal, run: